 As an article at lifecarefunding.com states, “…individuals living in institutional care (regardless of age) will have significantly shorter life expectancies than their contemporaries living independently.”
 This is especially true for those with dementia and Alzheimer’s, who typically have a life expectancy of one year or less when moved from their homes to a nursing home.

 As we like to put it, not only do our caregivers add years to our clients’ lives, we “add more life to their years.”

 Perhaps one of the most comforting things about establishing a home health care plan is that you are always prepared for the future.
 The types of services and care required by each client are evaluated on a case-by-case, and day-by-day basis.

-Establishing a home care plan sooner rather than later eliminates the risk of a crisis that demands making life-altering decisions in a moment’s notice.
+Establishing a home care plan sooner rather than later eliminates the risk of a crisis that demands to make life-altering decisions in a moment’s notice.
 With a home care team in place, your loved one is surrounded by professionals who can always provide educated and experienced advice and recommendations.

 This ranges from modifications that make the home more accessible, to establishing when it might be wise to bring a CNA or other skilled professional into the picture.

-Aging-in-place with home care is the way to go
+Aging in place with a home care provider is the way to go

-After decades of home care experience, we’ve seen over and over again why home care is the only way to go.
+After decades of home care experience, we’ve repeatedly seen why home care is the best choice for many families.

 Our friendly and compassionate staff of care providers looks forward to showing you how easy it is to age gracefully when you have the right resources at your disposal.
 WHether you’re in need of light housekeeping, errands and transportation or personal care and companionship, we have a home care provider for you.

 Our locally owned and operated company is passionate about helping seniors and others in need.